ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Leveraging generative model priors for extreme Gaussian compression

-where $i$ indexes all pixels across $M$ views with image resolution $H \times W$.
-The indicator function $\mathbf{1}(\cdot)$ returns $1$ if the $j$-th Gaussian $G(\mathbf{X}_j)$ intersects with the camera ray $r_i$, and $0$ otherwise. $\sigma_j$ denotes the opacity of the $j$-th Gaussian, and $T_j$ represents the accumulated transmittance of the ray before reaching $G(\mathbf{X}_j)$, defined as: We observe that the importance score is often influenced by the viewing direction and the geometric position of Gaussians, as illustrated in Fig.~\ref{fig:global significance scoring}.
-While it effectively preserves color details in many cases, its performance is less reliable in sparsely textured regions.
-To overcome this limitation, we introduce a voxel-based pruning strategy that complements the scoring function.
-With the same number of Gaussians, this sampling approach achieves more complete preservation of both global geometric structures and fine-grained local details. \paragraph{Voxel-based Pruning.}
+We observe that the importance score is often influenced by the viewing direction and the geometric position of Gaussians, as illustrated in Fig.~\ref{fig:global_significance_scoring}.
+While it preserves color details, for complete 3D assets it can severely damage geometry, leading to holes in rendered images.
+To better leverage diffusion priors, we introduce Geometry-Preserving Pruning, which complements the scoring function.
+With the same number of Gaussians, this sampling approach more completely preserves both global geometric structures and fine-grained local details.

 The significance score does not ensure spatial uniformity: dense regions may retain redundancy, while sparse ones may lose coverage.
 We partition the space into voxels of size $v$, group Gaussians by voxel, and ensure each voxel with sufficient points contributes at least one selected Gaussian.
-Within a voxel $\mathcal{V}$ containing Gaussians $\{g_j\}$ and scores $s_j$, we select
+For a voxel $\mathcal{V}$ containing Gaussians $\{g_j\}$ with corresponding significance scores $\{s_j\}$, we select $k$ Gaussians, denoted by $\mathcal{S}_{\mathcal{V}}$, that maximize the total significance score within the voxel:

 where $k = \lfloor |\mathcal{V}| \cdot \rho \rfloor$.
 The final set combines globally selected Gaussians with voxel-based supplements, balancing global importance and spatial coverage.